-The University of Arizona's School of Geography & Development ranks as one of the best programs in the country, awarding more undergraduate degrees than any other school in the country.
+The University of Arizona's School of Geography, Development & Environment ranks as one of the best programs in the country, awarding more undergraduate degrees than any other school in the country.

 We look forward to having you join our community!